Eric Haase Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the third-ranked team ERA among all league pitching staffs (3.65).
+- The Rangers' 3.69 team ERA ranks third among all MLB pitching staffs.

-- Rangers pitchers combine to allow 50 home runs (0.9 per game), the second-fewest in the league.
+- The Rangers give up the fourth-fewest home runs in baseball (52 total, one per game).

-- In his last time out on Wednesday, the left-hander tossed seven innings against the Pittsburgh Pirates, allowing two earned runs while surrendering six hits.
+- The righty last appeared on Monday, May 22 against the Pittsburgh Pirates, when he went 5 2/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.